Hotel Technology Next Generation: Description

 The Hospitality Technology Next Generation is governed by a board of directors consisting of senior technology executives from hotel companies.
 Membership is open to companies and individuals involved with hospitality technology.

-The organization's stated objective is to promote interoperability of the many technology systems used in the hotel industry, such as property management systems, point-of-sale systems, telephone systems, building automation systems, guestroom entertainment systems such as video on demand, security and access control systems, and many others.
+The organization's stated objective is to promote interoperability of the many technology systems used in the hotel industry, such as property management systems, point-of-sale systems, telephone systems, building automation systems, guest room entertainment systems such as video on demand, security and access control systems, and many others.
 The organization's members meet regularly in small workgroups, where hotel companies and vendors work together to design interface standards (often using XML), reference architectures, network designs, and hospitality-specific network devices.
 HTNG holds annual members' meetings in North America, Europe, and Asia.

 HTNG operates a certification program for selected specifications, administered by The Open Group.

 Governance

 In May 2015, Raman P. Rama was named on the board of HTNG.
 In June 2015, Michael Blake was named EVP and CEO of HTNG, replacing Douglas Rice who led the organization for 13 years.